 An outside threat isn’t the only security concern you should have.
 Staff can steal, too.
 Train your team on the security systems in place and policies that address theft and its discipline.
 Many people are unaware of the toll theft takes on a business, including the costs of staff turnover and job security.
 So, train your staff to understand the true effects of stealing.

 By setting up procedures that prevent theft, you can stave it off before it occurs.
 For example, staff who oversee stock should not also monitor the company’s financial records.
 Restrict access areas to personnel, and distribute responsibility.
 Consider whether all staff require access to every portion of your warehouse or every supply cupboard.
 Assign staff responsible for auditing to assist other staff with their supply needs.
 Regularly reassign staff to stock control to prevent collusion.
 Finally, consider if you’re using the functions in existing software to their best ability.
-The National Retail Federation finds that internal theft is down a minimum of 11% in businesses that use inventory management software.

 NetSuite Can Help Provide Visibility Into Your Inventory Control Process